 The proposals are considered acceptable in principle; would have no material and harmful impact upon the visual character and appearance of the area as a whole; have no material and adverse impact on neighbours; would provide an acceptable living environment; and are acceptable in highway terms.
 Having regard to the contribution already made towards the Bramshot Farm SPA mitigation scheme and the Strategic Access Management Measurement contribution to be secured by the s106 Planning Obligation, the proposals would have no significant impact upon the nature conservation interest and objectives of the Thames Basin Heaths Special Protection Area.
 Subject to the Public Open Space contribution being secured by the s106 Planning Obligation the proposals would satisfactorily address the requirements of adopted Rushmoor Local Plan Policy DE6.
 It is not considered that the site harbors any significant protected wildlife, nevertheless appropriate biodiversity gain can be secured as a result of the development.
+Subject to satisfactory details for the surface water drainage of the site the proposals would have an acceptable impact on local drainage.
 The proposals are thereby considered acceptable having regard to Policies DE1, DE2, DE3, DE6, IN2, NE1, NE3, NE4 and NE6-8 of the adopted Rushmoor Local Plan (2014-2032).